Photon (Non)Conservation in the Reduced Speed of Light Approximation and How to (Almost) Fix It: Counting Missing Photons

 \subsection{Counting Missing Photons}

 With the total emission rate of $10^{-3}$ photons per baryon per Myr, the number of emitted ionized photons as a function of time is

-The number of photons in the simulation is the sum of the number of hydrogen atoms already ionized, $\langle x_{\rm HII}\rangle$, and the number of ionizing photons still present in the radiation field, $N_{\rm HI} = \int N_\nu d\nu$.
+Since the recombinations are artificially suppressed, the number of photons in the simulation is the sum of the number of hydrogen atoms already ionized, $\langle x_{\rm HII}\rangle$, and the number of ionizing photons still present in the radiation field, $N_{\rm ion} = \int N_\nu d\nu$.
 Comparison between these two numbers is shown in Figure \ref{fig:nobg} (the left panel) for several variations of the numerical scheme (\ref{eq:num}).

 For a test with the exact speed of light ($\hat{c}=c$, the gray line), the two quantities agree to better than 0.5\%.
 All the RSL schemes agree with each other (except for some deviations at the start-up, which I ignore): they count photons accurately while the box is being ionized ($t < 1\,{\rm Gyr}$, Equation \ref{eq:rslthick}) and miss most of ionizations after the box becomes optically thin ($t > 1\,{\rm Gyr}$, Equation \ref{eq:rslthin}), exactly as expected.